 Online retailers offering deals is nothing new.
 In fact, it's one of the biggest ways technology impacts our daily lives in 2023.
 However, upstart Chinese-owned digital retailer Temu is selling stuff so cheaply it has bargain hunters worrying it's too good to be true.
 Is Temu legit or a scam?
-That's the question many shoppers are asking right now, so read on as we bring you up to speed on the viral megastore and if Temu is safe to order from.
+That's the question many shoppers are asking right now, so read on as we bring you up to speed on the viral megastore and what Temu is.

 You've probably seen Temu ads pop up in your social media feed and Google searches by now, even if you haven't realized it.
 Thanks to its rock bottom prices, the retailer's popularity has boomed since its launch in late-2022 and it's currently the top shopping app on the iOS and Android app stores, sitting ahead of ecommerce giants like Amazon, eBay and Walmart.

 Like Amazon, it sells pretty much anything (legal) you can imagine, just at ludicrously low prices.
 To use the humble USB cable as an example, you can get an Amazon Basics one for around $10-20, but on Temu you're talking $2 or $3.
 That's why so many people are skeptical of it.
-Now let's dive a little deeper and explain Temu is, if it's safe to order from, and how legitimate it is in the bigger picture.
+Now let's dive a little deeper and explain Temu and how legitimate it is in the bigger picture.

 Temu is a super cheap online retailer that sells everything from electronics and clothing to car accessories, garden furniture, and cosmetics.

 It's based out of China, where it's owned by a company called PDD Holdings.
 It's so cheap because its business model sees it working with a network of direct suppliers to offer goods to consumers at wholesale prices, which allows it to undercut the competition.
 But as we explore more later, it's also thought that Temu is so cheap because it's using a “loss leader” strategy where it's OK with losing money in exchange for market share.